Eschatologue/CM_wiki/docs/class/fighter/eldritch-knight.md

 ### Level 3: War Bond

 You learn a ritual that creates a magical bond between yourself and one weapon.
-You perform the ritual over the course of 1 hour, which can be done during a Short Rest.
+You perform the ritual over the course of 1 hour, which can be done during a **:rest-short: Short Rest**.
 The weapon must be within your reach throughout the ritual, at the conclusion of which you touch the weapon and forge the bond.

 Once you have bonded a weapon to yourself, you can't be disarmed of that weapon unless you have the Incapacitated condition.
 If it is on the same plane of existence, you can summon that weapon as a **:rsc-b: Bonus Action**{ .rsc }, causing it to teleport instantly to your hand.